 The Forfeiture Action and the FBI's administrative forfeiture proceedings are complete, and the Receiver has sold all material assets.
 On October 9, 2020, the Receiver transferred \$3,295,119.94 to the USMS pursuant to the MOU.
 On May 25, 2021, the Receiver transferred an additional \$2,341,505.18 to the USMS pursuant to the MOU.
 These amounts are listed on Line 12 of Exhibit A (from inception).

-The funds will be remitted to the Receiver in connection with the claims process and his distribution plan.
-The transfer and remission are intended to comply with certain forfeiture regulations and will not affect the total amount of money available for distribution to claimants.
-The Receiver anticipates that the DOJ will also remit approximately \$2,000,000 recovered from the United Kingdom for distribution through the claims process.
-To that end, the Receiver has submitted a petition for remission to the DOJ seeking the return of approximately \$7.8 million for distribution through the claims process.
+In December 2022, portion of these funds were be remitted (i.e., returned) to the Receiver along with additional money that the DOJ repatriated from the United Kingdom.
+As reflected on Line 7 of Exhibit A, to date, the Receiver has obtained a total of \$6,560,994.96 from the Department of Justice in connection with civil and criminal asset forfeitures for distribution through the claims process.